ddmitov/perl-executing-browser/doc/CONSTANTS.md

   By default the working directory of all Perl scripts run by PEB is the application directory.

   PEB application directory pathname is compatible with the [Electron](http://electron.atom.io/) framework.
-  [Epigraphista](https://github.com/ddmitov/epigraphista) is an application, which is runnable by both PEB and [Electron](http://electron.atom.io/).
+  [Epigraphista](https://github.com/ddmitov/epigraphista) is an application which is runnable by both PEB and [Electron](http://electron.atom.io/).

 * **Data Directory:**
   Data directory must contain any writable files used or produced by a PEB-based application.